SethMMorton/fastnumbers/README.rst

 History
 -------

 These are the last three entries of the changelog.
 See the package documentation for the complete `changelog <http://fastnumbers.readthedocs.io/en/master/changelog.html>`_.

+11-11-2017 v.
+2.0.2
+'''''''''''''''''''

+    - Updated docstrings.
+    - Improved timing documentation.
+    - Added testing for Python 3.7.

 04-30-2017 v.
 2.0.1
 '''''''''''''''''''